 As a writer, in addition to her blog, Bridgette is a former writer for About.com and Answers.com, worked as the Style Contributor for Vogue Patterns Magazine, and writes regularly for other print and online publications.

 Bridgette believes service and giving back should be a part of life.
 She volunteers at her alma mater, The Fashion Institute of Technology, as a design critic and industry mentor to fashion design students.
 In honor of her father who she lost in 1997, has chosen Melanoma and skin cancer awareness as her charitable platform, often planning fashion-related fundraising events on behalf of the Melanoma Research Foundation.
-She is also involved in the Unitarian Universalism prison ministry program, Worthy Now.
+She is also involved in the Unitarian Universalism prison ministry program, Worthy Now, and she and her husband are ongoing supporters of Africa’s oldest wildlife charities and leading conservation organization, the Sheldrick Wildlife Trust, which plays a vital role in protecting Africa’s threatened wildlife and conserving habitats in addition to running the most successful elephant orphan rescue and rehabilitation programs in the world.
 Bridgette also brings attention to a different fashion-related cause or organization in her weekly Style Update newsletter and gives an opportunity to her readers to donate to each one.
 Lastly, in support of mothers who have chosen to devote time to raising families, while not a mother by choice, when possible, Bridgette tries to hire moms at home with kids who are looking for flexible hours and encourages bring-your-babies to Zoom meetings.

 Bridgette lives in Carroll Gardens, Brooklyn with her husband, Frank, and their two rescue cats, Clementine Buttons and Titus Sexyface.
 An avid knitter, when she isn’t working with clients or clacking away at her laptop, she can be found working on her next project.